Bintcliffe History, Family Crest & Coats of Arms

 Early Origins of the Bintcliffe family

 The surname Bintcliffe was first found in Yorkshire, where one of the first records of the name was Thomas de Billeclyf who was listed there in 1308.
-Later, John Bilclif was listed in Yorkshire
+Later, John Bilclif was listed in Yorkshire in 1617.

 Important Dates for the Bintcliffe family

 This web page shows only a small excerpt of our Bintcliffe research.
-Another 469 words (34 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Bintcliffe History in all our PDF Extended History products and printed products wherever possible.
+Another 235 words (17 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Bintcliffe History in all our PDF Extended History products and printed products wherever possible.

 Bintcliffe Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bintcliffe have been found, including Billcliffe, Bilcliffe, Billcliff, Bilcliff, Billeclyf, Bilclif and many more.

 Early Notables of the Bintcliffe family (pre 1700)

 More information is included under the topic Early Bintcliffe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bintcliffe family